S1104225/GRA4152-project/README.md

 ### Test File

-It is possible to test the program by using a test file.
-See details by typing following code in the console:
+The program can be tested using testing_glm.py file.
+For further instruction type the following command in the console:

 ```python3 testing_glm.py -h```